OxideMod/Oxide.Docs/docs/guides/owners/permissions.md

 1. **User Permissions**: These are <a href="/glossary#permissions" class="glossary-term">permissions</a> given to a specific user.
 For instance, you might give a particular user the ability to kick other players, even if they're not part of any special group.

-2. **Group Permissions**: These are permissions given to a group of users.
+2. **Group Permissions**: These are <a href="/glossary#permissions" class="glossary-term">permissions</a> given to a group of users.
 Any user who is part of this group inherits all the group's permissions.
 For example, you might create an "admin" group and give it permissions to kick and ban players.

-3. **Permission Inheritance**: <a href="/glossary#groups" class="glossary-term">Groups</a> can inherit permissions from other groups through parent relationships.
+3. **Permission Inheritance**: <a href="/glossary#groups" class="glossary-term">Groups</a> can inherit permissions from other <a href="/glossary#groups" class="glossary-term">groups</a> through parent relationships.
 This is useful when you have a hierarchical structure.
 A group will inherit all permissions from its parent group.

 Understanding how these permission types interact is key to effectively managing your server's permissions.